Empirical Challenges with Peers-of-Peers Instruments in the Linear-In-Means Model: Introduction

-We then propose an adapted weak-IV robust inference, adapting an \cite{anderson1949estimation} test with a network-spatial variance estimator of \cite{kojevnikov2021limit}, and show that it provides asymptotically valid inference (under weak-IV asymptotics).
+For settings where weak network-based instruments arise (and scaling is insufficient/infeasible), we adapt standard weak-IV robust inference procedures to the case with peers-of-peers instruments.
+In particular, we implement the Anderson--Rubin test (\cite{anderson1949estimation}) and combine it with the network-dependent variance estimator of \cite{kojevnikov2021limit}.
+We show that this yields asymptotically valid inference under weak-IV asymptotics.
 This approach explicitly takes the network cross-sectional dependence into account and, in Monte Carlo simulations, is shown to perform well.
-However, we show that using a variance estimator under homoscedasticity is both simpler and performs very well in this setting because, for very sparse networks, network spillovers are limited.
+Yet, we further show that using a simpler variance estimator that assumes homoskedasticity still performs very well in finite samples in sparse settings.
+This is because, in sparse settings, network spillovers are limited and this restricts heteroskedasticity.

-We show that accounting for the very sparse nature of some economics networks (and their effects on estimation and inference) can lead to different conclusions in empirical examples.
+We show that accounting for the very sparse nature of some important networks in economics (and their effects on estimation and inference) can lead to different conclusions in empirical examples.
 In particular, we revisit the setting of \cite{Konig2017} who studied the effects of allied (or enemy) networks across ethnicities in Africa and their effects on conflict.
 To account for endogeneity, they propose instruments that use the network structure of such linkages.
-Due to the sparsity of the network shown in Table \ref{tab:deg_sum} and in Figures \ref{fig:konig_graph_allies} and \ref{fig:konig_graph_enemies}, the instrument was discussed as weak.
-Our proposed inference finds an associated confidence interval for the parameter of interest ($\beta$ above) that is much larger, and includes 0.
+Due to the sparsity of the network shown in Table \ref{tab:deg_sum} and Figure \ref{fig:konig_graph_allies}, their original work already suggested that their instrument was weak.
+Our proposed inference yields confidence intervals for the parameters of interest ($\beta$ above) that are much larger, and include 0.

 Finally, we conclude by discussing that our insights extend beyond the linear-in-means model, to other linear regression models with network-based instruments.
 Thus, close attention to network structure and its growth with sample size must be considered when implementing such instruments.